 Non-EU citizens could close their pension and take the money out after leaving Germany once 24 months have passed after the last pension payment.
-Some nationalities (U.S.A., India, Australia, Canada, Albania, Moldova, the Philippines, South Korea, and Turkey) cannot close their pension after 60 months of contribution.
+Some nationalities (U.S.A., India, Australia, Canada, Albania, Moldova, the Philippines, South Korea) cannot close their pension after 60 months of contribution.

 As an additional requirement for a refund you must live in a non-EU country.
 After receiving a refund, the pension account will be closed and unless re-opened no futher benefits can be received.

 If you are a non-EU citizen*, you could withdraw all your pension after leaving Germany.
 It is not possible to withdraw only part of it.

 To be able to withdraw your pension you must reside in a non-EU country and 24 months must have passed since your last contribution payment.

 You can check your eligibility here for free.